Appendix — SAML Integration for Microsoft Azure

-OT Security supports integration with Microsoft Entra ID via SAML protocol.
-This enables Azure users who were assigned to OT Security to log in to OT Security via SSO.
+OT Security supports integration with Azure via SAML protocol.
+This enables Azure users assigned to OT Security to log in to OT Security via Single Sign-on (SSO).
 You can use group mapping to assign roles in OT Security according to the groups to which users are assigned in Azure.

-This section explains the complete flow for setting up a Single Sign-on (SSO) integration for OT Security with Microsoft Entra ID.
-The configuration involves setting up the integration by creating a OT Security application in Microsoft Entra ID, entering information about your created OT Security application and uploading your identity provider’s Certificate to the OT Security SAML page, and then mapping groups from your identity provider to User Groups in OT Security.
+This section explains the complete flow for setting up a SSO integration for OT Security with Azure.
+The configuration involves setting up the integration by creating a OT Security application in Azure.
+You can then provide information about this newly created OT Security application and upload your identity provider’s Certificate to the OT Security SAML page.
+The configuration is complete when you map groups from your identity provider to User Groups in OT Security.

-To set up the configuration, you need to be logged in as an admin user in both Microsoft Entra ID and OT Security.
+To set up the configuration, you need to be logged in as an administrator user in both Microsoft Azure and OT Security.

-Step 1 - Create the Tenable Application in Microsoft Entra ID
+Step 1 - Create the Tenable Application in Azure

 The Create your own application side panel appears.

-2. In the What’s the name of your app? field, enter a name for the application (for example Tenable_OT) and select Integrate any other application you don’t find in the gallery (Non-gallery) (default selected), then click Create to add the application.
+3. In the What’s the name of your app? box, type a name for the application (for example, Tenable_OT) and select Integrate any other application you don’t find in the gallery (Non-gallery) (default), then click Create to add the application.

 Step 2- Initial Configuration

-This step is the initial configuration of the OT Security application in Azure, consisting of creating temporary values for Basic SAML Configuration values Identifier and Reply URL, in order to enable download of the required Certificate.
+This step is the initial configuration of the OT Security application in Azure, consisting of creating temporary values for basic SAML configuration values — Identifier and Reply URL to download the required certificate.

-1. In the Microsoft Entra ID navigation menu, click Single sign-on, then selected SAML as the single sign-on method.
+1. In the Azure navigation menu, click Single sign-on, then select SAML as the single sign-on method.

-2. In section 1 – Basic SAML Configuration, click on Edit .
+2. In section 1 – Basic SAML Configuration, click Edit .

 The Basic SAML Configuration side panel appears.

-3. In the Identifier (Entity ID) field, enter a temporary ID for the Tenable application (for example tenable_ot).
+3. In the Identifier (Entity ID) box, type a temporary ID for the Tenable application, for example: tenable_ot.

-4. In the Reply URL (Assertion Consumer Service URL) field, enter a valid URL (for example https://OT Security).
+4. In the Reply URL (Assertion Consumer Service URL) box, type a valid URL, for example: https://OT Security.

-Note: Both the Identifier and Reply URL is changed later in the configuration process.
+Note: The Identifier and Reply URL values are temporary values, which you can change later in the configuration process.

 5. Click Save to save the temporary values and close the Basic SAML Configuration side panel.

-6. In section 4 - Set up, click the copy icon to copy the Microsoft Entra ID Identifier.
+6. In section 4 - Set up, click the button to copy the Microsoft Entra ID Identifier.

-7. Switch to the OT Security console, and go to Users and Roles > SAML.
+7. Switch to the OT Security console, and go to User Management > SAML.

-8. Click Configure to display the Configure SAML side panel, and paste the copied value into the IDP ID field.
+8. Click Configure to display the Configure SAML side panel, and paste the copied value into the IDP ID box.

-9. In the Azure console, click the icon to copy the Login URL.
+9. In the Microsoft Azure console, click the button to copy the Login URL.

-10. Return to the OT Security console and paste the copied value into the IDP URL field.
+10. Return to the OT Security console and paste the copied value into the IDP URL box.

 11. In the Azure console, in section 3 - SAML Certificates, for Certificate (Base64), click Download.

-12. Return to the OT Security console, and under Certificate Data, click Browse, then navigate to the security certificate file and select it.
+12. Return to the OT Security console and in the Certificate Data section, Browse to the security certificate file and select it.

 13. In the Azure console, in section 2 – Attributes & Claims, click Edit.

-14. Under Additional claims, select and copy the Claim name URL corresponding to the Value user.userprincipalname.
+14. In the Additional claims section, select and copy the Claim name URL corresponding to the Value - user.userprincipalname.

-15. Return to the Tenable console and paste this URL in the Username Attribute field.
+15. Return to the OT Security console and paste this URL in the Username Attribute box.

-16. In the Azure console, click on + Add a group claim to display the Group Claims side panel, and under Which groups associated with the user should be returned in the claim?
-Choose All Groups and click Save.
+17. In the Which groups associated with the user should be returned in the claim? section, select All groups and click Save.

-Note: If you have groups setting enabled in Microsoft Azure, you may choose Groups assigned to the application instead of All Groups, and Azure provides only the user groups that are assigned to the application.
+Note: If you enable the groups setting in Azure, you can select Groups assigned to the application instead of All Groups, and Azure provides only the user groups assigned to the application.

-17. Under Additional claims, highlight and copy the Claim name URL associated with the Value user.groups [All].
+18. In the Additional claims section, highlight and copy the Claim name URL associated with the Valueuser.groups [All].

-18. Return to the Tenable console and paste the copied URL in the Groups Attribute field.
+19. Return to the OT Security console and paste the copied URL in the Groups Attribute box.

-19. If you would like to add a description of the SAML configuration, enter it in the Description field.
+20. (Optional) Add a description of the SAML configuration in the Description box.

 Step 3 - Map Azure Users to Tenable Groups

-In this step, Microsoft Entra ID users are assigned to the OT Security application.
+In this step, you assign Azure users to the OT Security application.
 The permissions granted to each user are designated by mapping between the Azure groups to which they are assigned and a pre-defined OT Security User Group, which has an associated role and set of permissions.
 The OT Security pre-defined User Groups are: Administrators, Read-Only User, Security Analysts, Security Managers, Site Operators, and Supervisors.
-For more information, see Users and Roles.
-Each Azure user must be assigned to at least one group that is mapped to a OT Security User Group.
+For more information, see User Management.
+Each Azure user must be assigned to at least one group mapped to a OT Security User Group.

-Note: Admin users logged in via SAML are considered Admin (External) users, and are not granted all the privileges of local Admins.
+Note: Administrator users logged in via SAML are considered Administrators (External) users and are not granted all the privileges of local Administrators.
 Users assigned to multiple User Groups are granted the highest possible permissions from among their groups.

 To map Azure users to OT Security:

-1. In Microsoft Azure, navigate to the Users and groups page and click on + Add user/group.
+1. In Azure, navigate to the Users and groups page and click + Add user/group.

-2. In the Add Assignment screen, under Users, click None Selected.
+2. In the Add Assignment page, under Users, click None Selected.

-Note: If you have groups setting enabled in Microsoft Azure and have previously selected Groups assigned to the application instead of All Groups, you may choose to assign groups instead of individual users.
+Note: If you enable the groups setting in Azure and select Groups assigned to the application instead of All Groups, you can assign groups instead of individual users.

 The Users and groups page appears.

-4. Click on the Display Name of a user (or group) to display that user’s (or group’s) Profile.
+5. Click the Display Name of a user (or group) to display that user’s (or group’s) Profile.

-6. Under Object Id, highlight and copy the value for the group that will be mapped to Tenable.
+7. In the Object Id column, select and copy the value for the group that will be mapped to Tenable.

-7. Return to the OT Security console and paste the copied value in the desired Group Object ID field (for example Administrators Group Object ID).
+8. Return to the OT Security console and paste the copied value in the required Group Object ID box.
+For example, the Administrators Group Object ID.

-8. Repeat steps 1-7 for each group that you would like to map to a distinct User Group in OT Security.
+9. Repeat steps 1-7 for each group you want to map to a distinct user group in OT Security.

-The SAML screen appears in the OT Security console with the configured information.
+The SAML page appears in the OT Security console with the configured information.

 Step 4 - Finalizing the Configuration in Azure